 Then came the turning point, when Joel said he thought I had both the talent and the drive to pursue my art, and invited me to become his first on-going student.
 His belief in me, his willingness to share his amazing knowledge of art over the next five years of lessons, and sharing a studio for a time, helped me find my voice and footing as an artist in my own right.
 Ironically, my “voice” came to life while turning my fear/hate relationship with watercolor into love/understanding with Joel’s guidance.

-Today I am one of many artists who call Orr Street Studios home.
-It is an amazing place to interact with each other and the public while creating our art.
-I encourage you to come visit us, virtually and in person, and to pursue your own creative dreams, no matter your age or time in life.
+For many years, I called Columbia’s Orr Street Studios home, but due to COVID-19 and other issues, I’ve moved to a home studio with a peaceful view of my yard and woods.
+I encourage you to come visit virtually (for now) and to pursue your own creative dreams, no matter your age or time in life.
 There is an invincible summer in each of us. – Marilyn